 - Stability – the shoes should have a balanced and secure feel throughout the range of motion.

-- Flexibility – the shoes should allow for a good degree of giving at the base of the toes, providing smooth motion.
+- Flexibility – the shoes should allow for a good degree of giving at the base of the toes, providing a smooth motion.

 - Comfort – walking shoes should comprise contours and padding conformed closely to the feet, providing a snug fit at the heel and midfoot, with ample room in the forefoot.